One Blackfriars

 One Blackfriars is a mixed-use development at No. 1 Blackfriars Road in Bankside, London.
 It is informally known as The Vase or The Boomerang due to its shape.
-Also nicknamed 'The Beer Gut' by Donald Dishington.

 The development is made up of a 50-storey tower of a maximum height of 166.3 m and two smaller buildings of six and four storeys respectively.
 Uses include residential flats, a hotel and retail.
 In addition, a new public space will be created.
 The site was formerly occupied by the headquarters of Sainsbury's supermarket.

 Original planning and design

 Initially promoted by the Beetham Organisation, the tower was originally proposed at 225 m, with 68 storeys, but was eventually scaled down after concerns about its impact on the rest of London.
 A revised planning application for a 163 m, 49-storey tower was submitted on 30 October 2006.
 Although 57 m shorter than before, this would still make it one of the tallest buildings in the city, similar in height to the Gherkin and Tower 42 in the City of London.
 According to the architect Ian Simpson, the unusual shape of the building was inspired by Timo Sarpaneva's classic Lansetti glass vase from 1952.

 A public observation gallery was to have been situated on the upper two floors, offering panoramic views across the capital.
 The original plan would have featured a 5-star hotel and luxury apartments, each with their own internal conservatory space.
 However, a number of affordable homes were also included as part of the scheme in a separate building on Rennie Street.

 Despite a number of objections - from English Heritage, Royal Parks, Lambeth Council, Westminster City Council, local residents and ward councillors − the tower was given initial planning permission by Southwark Council on 24 July 2007.
 The Mayor of London was in favour, and Lambeth Council wanted £180,615 of Section 106 money in compensation.
 The Dubai-based Jumeirah hotel chain signed up as anchor tenants.
 In March 2008, the tower was called in for a Public Inquiry by the then Secretary of State Hazel Blears.
 After the inquiry, Blears announced that she endorsed the recommendation of planning inspector John Gray that both schemes should be granted planning permission.